ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Given these goals, this guidance has the following objectives:

 1. *Minimize* the likelihood and/or impact of vulnerabilities that are released in production code.
-2. *Maximize* the detection and/of vulnerabilities during compilation or test (especially when using instrumented test code), so
+2. *Maximize* the detection of vulnerabilities during compilation or test (especially when using instrumented test code), so they can be repaired before release.
 3. Detect [underhanded code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code) (especially [Trojan source](https://en.wikipedia.org/wiki/Trojan_Source)), where practical, to make peer review more effective.

 This guidance cannot guarantee these results.
 However, when combined with other measures, they can significantly help.